micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 3.md

 This is the foundation which Solomon laid for building the house of God: The length _was_ sixty cubits (by cubits according to the former measure) and the width twenty cubits.

 ###### 4
-And the vestibule that _was_ in front _of_ [^c]_the sanctuary_ was twenty cubits long across the width of the house, and the height _was_ [^d]one hundred and twenty.
+And the vestibule that _was_ in front _of_ _the sanctuary_ was twenty cubits long across the width of the house, and the height _was_ one hundred and twenty.
 He overlaid the inside with pure gold.

 ###### 5
-The larger [^e]room he paneled with cypress which he overlaid with fine gold, and he carved palm trees and chainwork on it.
+The larger room he paneled with cypress which he overlaid with fine gold, and he carved palm trees and chainwork on it.

 ###### 6
 And he decorated the house with precious stones for beauty, and the gold _was_ gold from Parvaim.